A Process Algebra for Games: Extension of BPA for Games -- GameBPA

-Since the transition rules of BPA is source-dependent, and the transition rules for the opponent's alternative operator contain a fresh operator (see Section \ref{SOSP}) in their sources, Theorem \ref{SOSP}.4 says that GameBPA is a conservative extension of BPA. \end{proof}
+Since the transition rules of BPA is source-dependent, and the transition rules for the opponent's alternative operator contain a fresh operator in their sources, so GameBPA is a conservative extension of BPA. \end{proof}